KareemSalem7/voice-flow/README.md

 <!-- ABOUT THE PROJECT-->
 ## About The Project

 The aim of this project is to take users' pre-built chatbots on the Voiceflow platform and to parse and analyze their transcripts in order to offer suggestions for starting nodes (i.e., the initial message).
-We generate these suggesstion based on a variety of metrics, from the overall frequency of intents to the rate at which they appear at lead nodes (i.e., the end of an interaction).
-Users will then have to option to sort through these suggestions and, should they resonate with any, choose to have it automatically inserted into their Voiceflow canvas.
+We generate these suggestions based on a variety of metrics, from the overall frequency of intents to the rate at which they appear at leaf nodes (i.e., the end of an interaction).
+Users will then have the option to sort through these suggestions and, should they resonate with any, choose to have it automatically inserted into their Voiceflow canvas.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->